 Committee Assignments & Caucuses

-Rep. Adam Schiff is the Ranking Member of the House Permanent Select Committee on Intelligence and the Select Committee on Benghazi.
+Rep. Adam Schiff is the Ranking Member of the House Permanent Select Committee on Intelligence.
 Rep. Schiff is also currently on leave from the Appropriations Committee.
 Prior to these assignments Schiff was a member of the House International Relations Committee from 2001 to 2006 and the House Judiciary Committee from 2001 to 2011.

 Rep. Adam Schiff currently serves as Ranking Member of the House Permanent Select Committee on Intelligence.
 Rep. Schiff was selected in 2008 to serve on the Committee, and was reappointed as a permanent member in January 2009.
 The committee oversees the nation’s intelligence activities, including the Central Intelligence Agency (CIA), the Office of the Director of National Intelligence (DNI), and the National Security Agency (NSA).